What is Harm OCD? Why Do I have violent and intrusive thoughts?

 Research indicates that OCD treatment is equally as effective via telehealth as it is in person.
 OCD therapy can be conducted with the same evidence-based approach regardless of whether the sessions are provided online or in person.
 Telehealth has been shown to be just as successful at treating OCD, including Harm OCD, and can often provide greater convenience and flexibility for some clients.
 It is important to note that OCD treatment is an individual process, so finding a therapist who you trust and feel comfortable working with will be key to success, along with their expertise in ERP therapy.

-At GroundWork Counseling our OCD specialists Marion Rodrigue and Courtney Hubscher, specialize in ERP treatment for OCD.
-Both of our specialists are trained via the International OCD Foundation, and exclusively work with clients struggling with OCD at GroundWork Counseling in Orlando.
+At GroundWork our OCD specialists Marion Rodrigue and Courtney Hubscher, specialize in ERP treatment for OCD, along side a dedicated, and specialized team of CBT and ERP therapists.
+Both of our lead specialists are trained via the International OCD Foundation, and exclusively work with clients struggling with OCD at GroundWork in Orlando.